swellstores/swell-js-docs/content/en/locale.md

 In a multi-language setup, call the `select()` method to change settings used to retrieve all types of content (products, pages, etc.)

-If a cart exists in the user's session, this method also updates the cart to reflect the user's locale preference.!
+If a cart exists in the user's session, this method also updates the cart to reflect the user's locale preference.

 ```javascript
 await swell.locale.select('es')